 - Focus Days (making progress towards an important business result).

-- Buffer Days (catching up on email, making phone calls, holding internal meetings, delegating tasks, processing paperwork, going through his backlog or articles and educational material).
+- Buffer Days (catching up on email, making phone calls, holding internal meetings, delegating tasks, processing paperwork, and going through his backlog of articles and educational material).

 - Free Days (complete disconnection from work – no work-related emails or calls – a day to completely rejuvenate).